tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/Kubernetes对象管理/工作负载/Deployment管理_intl.md

 ## Overview

-A Deployment declares the template of a Pod and the run policy controlling the Pod, which is well suited for deploying stateless applications.
-You can declare the number of Pod copies running in the Deployment, scheduling policy, and update policy based on your business needs.
+A Deployment describes the template of a Pod and the policy that controls how the Pod runs, which is well suited for deploying stateless applications.
+You can specify the number of Pod copies running in the Deployment, the policy of scheduling and update the policy as needed.

 ## Operation Guide for Deployments in the Console
 <span id="creatDeployment"></span>